About us: Brighton and Hove Camera Club

-The Club was founded in 1891 as the Hove Camera Club, and was affiliated to the Royal Photographic Society, with meetings held at Hove Town Hall.
-In 1904, the Club moved into its own leased premises inHove (including space for a darkroom).
-The membership was 92, and the annual subscription was 10 shillings.
+The Club was founded in 1891 as the Hove Camera Club and cost 10 shillings to join.
 Annual Exhibitions were held in Hove Town Hall in conjunction with the Southsea and Southampton Societies, and known as the ‘Southern Exhibitions’.
-In 1912 the Club moved to Brighton, and altered its name to the Hove and Brighton Camera Club.

 In the mid-1920s the Club moved to new, spacious quarters in East Street, Brighton.
 These were open almost every evening, and became very much a social centre – members would pop in for a half hour or so to chat about photography, perhaps followed by a game of bridge or table tennis; this settled pattern continued until 1939.